 I-9 Information for Departments and Hiring Managers

 Georgetown University is taking proactive steps to ensure the health and safety of our community.
 As part of these efforts, the I-9 Office will be moving to a teleworking environment starting March 16, 2020.
-Following the Remote I-9 Process is strongly encouraged during this period.
 The Department of Human Resources I-9 website offers detailed instructions and access to all of the forms required to complete a remote I-9.

 General I-9 Information